 When conditions are just right, including supply of nutrients and temperature, phytoplankton numbers can explode, causing a bloom.
-This in turn can set off a cascade of population growth throughout the ecosystem, from krill to fish, to seabirds, whales, and other life.
-It can even affect fisheries.
+This in turn can set off a cascade of population growth throughout the ecosystem, from krill to fish, to seabirds, whales, and other life – including important fisheries.

 Yet, scientists have observed that sometimes phytoplankton blooms end abruptly and before they run out of nutrients.

 In a paper in Nature: The ISME Journal, Andrew Bissett and colleagues from the Australian Antarctic Division sampled water from the Southern Ocean and found a kind of parasite called syndiniales in unprecedented levels near the sea-ice edge of Antarctica, forming as much as 50 per cent of the living matter in the samples.